bertrandoubida/DevOpsChallenge/README.md

 -Navigate to "Amazon ECR" in the main search bar to create an easily accessible image for team use

-- Click on "Create a repositiory", make it "private" for more control, "name" and "create".
+- Click on "Create a repositiory", make it "private" for more control, "name" and "create"

+-Navigate to the "IAM" home page, create a new "roles", select "AWS service", select "EC2" in "Common use cases", find "AWSAppRunnerServicePolicyForECRAccess" for a policy permission, and create role

 -Navigate to your "EC2" and connect, check that your image is there with "Docker images"

--
-Tag your repository using this code: ''' docker tag e9ae3c220b23 aws_account_id.dkr.ecr.region.amazonaws.com/my-repository:tag '''
+-Tag your repository using this code:
+''' docker tag e9ae3c220b23 aws_account_id.dkr.ecr.region.amazonaws.com/my-repository:tag '''

--Push image to ECR using this code: ''' docker push aws_account_id.dkr.ecr.region.amazonaws.com/my-repository:tag '''
+-Push image to ECR using this code:
+''' docker push aws_account_id.dkr.ecr.region.amazonaws.com/my-repository:tag '''

 -Navigate to "Codebuild" using the search bar, let's utilize this to test and produce code ready to deploy.

 - Click on "Create build project", "name" your project, and list "Github" as your source provider and connect to it.

-- Select "Managed image" .....tbc
+- Select "Managed image" ....

 ###### Create a "Cloudformation" template from your instance